hananbintali/updateller/README.md

 in theory > i love reading blogs and newsletters. <br>
 in practice > i always forget to open my inbox, and one day there's hundreds of emails waiting for me!

-i made a bot to update me when my blog/newsletter dedicated inbox has an update.
+i made a bot to update me when my blog/newsletter dedicated inbox has a new unread email.

+tech: UiPath Studio (+ Gmail package)